raphaelmayer/2d-stealth-game/README.md

 ### Low priority
 - handle window resizing
 - UI rendering needs to be adjusted
-- we broke `ProgressSystem` because it relies on `interactable.isTextVisible`
 - Change CMake config for assets.
 Currently it is kind of cumbersome (see `src/CMakeLists.txt`)
 - The font should not be owned by engine, at least not hardcoded as it is right now.
 - Texture.hpp takes a SDL_Texture type.
 We have a function to create a SDL_Texture, so the user does not have to interact with sdl directly, but there is a better solution here.